 Before we analyze Jesus’ words, we should consider the context.
 Jesus had just commissioned His disciples to go out and spread His message.
 He warned them that they would face persecution—and possibly martyrdom.

 The message of this statement is very simple: Don’t fear people or the temporary harm they can do to you.
-Instead, fear God because He has the power to destroy or save you for all eternity.
+Instead, fear God (reverence Him, stand in awe of Him) because He has the power to destroy or save you for all eternity.

 Incredibly, there are some who point to this verse as a proof of the doctrine of hell (eternal torment in hellfire) and the immortal soul.
 But it actually teaches exactly the opposite!